homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-26-pbinomGCtutorial.markdown

 would give us the chance of $X$ being at least 11, which is not what we want.

-However, since $X$ can only take on whole number values, $X \geq 10$ means exactly the same thing as $X > 9$, so what we really should ask for is:
+However, since $X$ can only take on whole number values, $X \geq 10$ means exactly the same thing as $X > 9$, what we really should ask for is:

     pbinomGC(bound=9,region="above",